 very odd.
 A dark and rather dirty ground colour and a strong basal blue flush.
 It can only be arion, as the markings are just too strong for Mountain Alcon Blue (P. alcon (rebeli)).

-a female, fairly typical arion in terms of markings.
+a male, fairly typical arion in terms of markings.
 At least I have assumed 12817 to be female based on the colouring, but the body length suggests male, so maybe the body length is a more reliable indicator of sex than the colouring.
 However, on studying the magnified image, the end of the foreleg appears to be hooked, which confirms that this is a male.

 |30686||M||a beautifully fresh arion at high altitude.
 On studying the magnified image, the end of the foreleg appears to be hooked, which confirms that this is a male.||2550|